alfiya-ansari-175/PySpark/2.PySpark Analysis for Better Fraud Detection with Gradient Boosting/README.md

    - Evaluated with metrics such as accuracy and ROC

 4. **Model Evaluation**
-   - Checked model predictions using 'MulticlassClassificationEvaluator' and BinaryclassClassificationEvaluator
+   - Checked model predictions using MulticlassClassificationEvaluator and BinaryclassClassificationEvaluator
    - Generated a confusion matrix and calculated accuracy

 ## 📈 Key Insights